 This chocolate glazed donuts recipe is fresh and fluffy with the perfect chocolatey taste.
 Made with simple pantry ingredients including flour, cocoa powder, sugar, milk and sour cream.

 After baking in a donut pan, these delicious donuts are dipped in foolproof glaze.
 Basically, these donuts are totally addicting and will be gobbled up the same day you make them!

 What sits perfectly next to a hot cup of coffee or a cold glass of milk?
 Moist, fluffy cake donuts that are still warm from the oven.
 If you’re looking to please the chocoholic in your house or satisfy an afternoon craving, this oven-baked delicacy will be sure to please everyone.

 Yes, you can make homemade donuts!
 It’s true!
 Shout it from the rooftops because it’s actually quite easy.

-I just love this recipe.
+I just love this easy recipe.
 It’s totally doable – so don’t let the word “donut” fool you into thinking this is a complicated recipe.
-These donuts are baked, not fried.
+Just like our cinnamon sugar donuts, these are baked not fried.
 That’s what makes them so much easier (and healthier).

 These addicting donuts come together with a few simple ingredients.
 Here’s the list.
 (You can find full details in the recipe card at the bottom of this post):